Sarri waiting on second Chelsea signing

 "In the second half, we tried that with Mateo and he can move the ball very fast and clean.
 We have to see if he can play there in a defensive match, then we can try."

-Chelsea was handed a boost in the build-up to Thursday's (AEDT) away match against Bournemouth as Callum Wilson - a reported Blues target before Higuain joined the club - is a doubt for the Cherries.
+Chelsea were handed a boost in the build-up to Wednesday's away match against Bournemouth as Callum Wilson - a reported Blues target before Higuain joined the club - is a doubt for the Cherries.

 "Callum is going to be a doubt for the game," said Bournemouth boss Eddie Howe.
 "It's a knee problem but we're going to wait and see.
 We're going to give him all the time he needs to try to get fit for this game."

-Howe said that Bournemouth have had no contact from any club regarding former Chelsea defender Nathan Ake, who has also been linked with a move to Stamford Bridge.
+Howe added that Bournemouth have had no contact from any club regarding former Chelsea defender Nathan Ake, who has also been linked with a move to Stamford Bridge.